Danny Livesey

-Daniel Richard Livesey (born 31 December 1984) is an English retired professional footballer.
+Danny Livesey (born 31 December 1984) is an English retired professional footballer.
 A defender, he made 311 appearances in the Football League, with his longest period being a ten-year spell at Carlisle United.
 He has also played for Bolton Wanderers, Notts County, Blackpool, Wrexham, Barrow, Salford City and ended his career at Chester.

 Club career

 Bolton Wanderers

 Livesey started his career at Bolton Wanderers, and made his league debut at the Reebok in a 3–2 defeat versus Liverpool at 17 (one of the youngest Premiership and Wanderers players ever).
 He only made one more league appearance and a couple of cup appearances, and joined Rochdale and Notts County on loan in 2003 and 2004, respectively.
 After this, he joined Blackpool on loan, but in his debut he suffered a serious injury and returned to the Trotters.

 Carlisle United

 On Christmas Eve 2004, Livesey signed for Carlisle United, who were then in the Conference and since joining has played a major part in the club's rise to League One and in August 2007, signed a contract extension until 2010.
 Livesey was named in the League One 2007–08 team of the year.
 He was also awarded the captaincy due to Paul Thirlwell's injury problems.

 On 4 June 2012, Livesey signed a new 1-year deal with Carlisle United with the option of a further year.